chrisgrieser/nvim-recorder/README.md

 ### Lazy-loading the plugin
 `nvim-recorder` is best lazy-loaded on the mappings for `startStopRecording` and `playMacro`.
-However, adding the statusline components to `lualine` will cause the plugin to load before you start or play a recording.
+However, adding the status line components to `lualine` will cause the plugin to load before you start or play a recording.

 To avoid this, the statusline components need to be loaded only in the plugin's